CHu292/Security_Operations_Center/VirtualBox/Windows/Windows.md

-# windows Setup

->Windows cannot read the <ProductKey> setting from the unattend answer file.
+# 1. windows Setup (Windows cannot read the <ProductKey> setting from the unattend answer file.)

 ![](./Windows/1.png)